Wales Rally GB

 - Fast gravel roads in remote forests.
-Picture-postcard scenery as British autumn offers a fantastic myriad of colours.
+Picture-postcard scenery as early autumn offers a fantastic myriad of colours.
+Weather often throws a curve ball as heavy rain and fog is as likely as warm October sunshine.

 - Plenty of candidates, but we’ve opted for Saturday’s Myherin.
-Although it’s not the full-length version as the most westerly part remains inaccessible, the 20.28km test is still a classic.
-Fast and smooth with flowing corners, it features a spectacular section lined with wind turbines across open moors and a series of quick bends near the finish with dramatic valley views.
+Although it’s not the full-length version, the 23.54km test is still a classic.
+Fast and smooth with flowing corners, it features a spectacular section lined with wind turbines across open moors and ends with a fast descent through a sequence of wide road hairpins.

 - Tree-lined forest tracks are not technically difficult, but are treacherous in muddy conditions.